KateFavre/Inventory-Application-Java-Springboot/README.md

-added lines 31-34 in Part.java to add fields and Minimum for Max and Min inventory for parts changed line 53 in Part.java to add minInv and maxInv to constructor added lines 49-50 to set default values for maxInv and minInv in Part.java added lines 58-59 to set default values for maxInv and minInv w additional constructor in Part.java added lines 92-104 in Part.java to include getters and setters for maxInv and minInv added lines 50-51, 59-60, 69-70, 79-80, and 89-90 to include max and minimum fields for sample inventory in BootStrapData.java added lines 24-28 in InhousePartForm.html to include max and min text inputs so user can set the maximum and minimum values. added lines 25-29 in OutsourcedPartForm.html to include max and min text inputs so user can set the maximum and minimum values. renamed database to kate_favre_d287_db on line 6 in application.properties added @max on line 31 in Part.java to make sure inventory is between or at min and max added @min on line 33 in Part.java to make sure inventory is greater than min added @min and @max on lines 35-36 in Part.java to make sure inventory is between min and max
+added lines 31-34 in Part.java to add fields and Minimum for Max and Min inventory for parts changed line 53 in Part.java to add minInv and maxInv to constructor added lines 49-50 to set default values for maxInv and minInv in Part.java added lines 18-19 in OutsourcedPart.java to set default for max and min added lines 18-19 in InhousePart.java to set default for max and min added lines 58-59 to set default values for maxInv and minInv w additional constructor in Part.java added lines 92-104 in Part.java to include getters and setters for maxInv and minInv added lines 50-51, 59-60, 69-70, 79-80, and 89-90 to include max and minimum fields for sample inventory in BootStrapData.java added lines 24-28 in InhousePartForm.html to include max and min text inputs so user can set the maximum and minimum values. added lines 25-29 in OutsourcedPartForm.html to include max and min text inputs so user can set the maximum and minimum values. added lines 67 and 68 to add min and max inv to table headings in mainscreen.html added line 77 and 78 in mainscreen.html to show min and max inv in table renamed database to kate_favre_d287_db on line 6 in application.properties added @max on line 31 in Part.java to make sure inventory is between or at min and max added @min on line 33 in Part.java to make sure inventory is greater than min added @min and @max on lines 35-36 in Part.java to make sure inventory is between min and max

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.